Care Packages

 The volunteers put a smile on the faces of 50 patients, when a knock on their door surprised them with warm-smiled volunteers who offered a bag of treats and supplies.
 These care packages aimed to provide comfort and ease during their time of illness and hospitalization.
 A big thank you to the fantastic nursing staff of all 9 units for their help in successfully delivering all 50 care packages.
 The distributions would not have been possible without everyone’s dedication and willingness to help.

-The contents of the packages were supplied by the Lourdes Marketing Department and by generous COMMUNITY SJP donors.
-The packages were assembled by COMMUNITY volunteers earlier this year.
+The contents of the packages were supplied by the Lourdes Marketing Department and by generous COMMUNITY SJP! donors.
+The packages were assembled by COMMUNITY SJP volunteers earlier this year.
 Contents included: toiletries, snacks, activity books, personalized notes, and more.

 Click to View Pictures